ExpressVPN vs. PureVPN 2025: Do You Value Speed or Affordability?

 Read PureVPN Review

-Compared to ExpressVPN, PureVPN is much more affordable, with prices dipping as low as $1.96/mo.
-Granted, this does require a two-year plan, but many people won’t have an issue with that.
-This makes PureVPN a great option if you’re looking to save money on a VPN.
+Compared to ExpressVPN, PureVPN is more affordable, with prices dipping as low as $1.99/mo (billed every two years).
+Granted, this does require a two-year plan, making PureVPN a great option if you’re looking to save money on a VPN.

 While neither VPN offers a free plan, ExpressVPN has a 30-day money-back guarantee, while PureVPN one-ups with a 31-day money-back guarantee.
 This gives you ample time to test out the VPN and decide if it’ll work for you.